 The SH subpopulation range overlaps Nunavut, Québec and Ontario.
 A Total Allowable Harvest (TAH) of 25 bears is currently in place for Sanikiluaq which is the only community from Nunavut harvesting within SH.
 A Total Allowable Take (TAT) of 23 bears is in place in the Nunavik Marine Region, for the Inuit and Cree people from Québec, with a minimum of 1 bear allocated to the Cree.
 Part of the range occupied by the SH subpopulation (inland Québec, Ontario and part of the Eeyou Marine Region) however still currently remains without any applicable harvest limitation.
 An interjurisdictional process is underway for the entire SH subpopulation area to reassess the TAT/TAH for SH with regards to new scientific and IK information.
 As part of this process, a harvest risk assessment for SH was completed (Regehr et al. 2021) and suggests that this subpopulation has historically had a strong capacity for growth and was likely able to sustain harvest at relatively high rates (compared to other subpopulations).
 This assessment examined a range of possible scenarios for how polar bears in SH might respond to ongoing climate change and how this might influence the sustainability of harvest.
 Under what the authors considered to be a moderate level of influence of climate change on population growth, similar to what this subpopulation experienced over the last 15 years, the risk assessment indicated that the subpopulation could sustain a 3-4.5% harvest rate at a harvest sex ratio of 2 males to 1 female or a 2-3% harvest rate at a harvest sex ratio of 1 male to 1 female while still maintaining the population abundance above the maximum net productivity level.
 While the current total potential harvest (>48 bears) is above what would be considered sustainable under these conditions, reported harvest over the last decade falls within the bounds suggested by the risk assessment study.
-However, considering that harvest reporting is incomplete in Ontario and Québec, current estimates of harvest are likely biased low. .In recent years, discussions with Indigenous communities around James Bay in Ontario and Quebec suggest that bears are being encountered and coming into conflict with people on the land and in communities more regularly.
-Reported defense of life and property kills during 2018-2019 and 2019-2020 in Ontario were also at their highest level since the 2007-2008 season.
+However, considering that harvest reporting is incomplete in Ontario and Québec, current estimates of harvest are likely biased low.
+In 2021, Sanikiluaq applied for 29 credits (12 male and 17 females) under the Nunavut harvest management system from a total of 33 credits (12.03 female and 20.97 male) that had accrued under the flexible quota system.
+Twenty-two of these credits were used (7 female and 15 male), resulting in a harvest from Sanikiluaq of 47 bears and a total reported harvest in SH of 55 bears which represents a 7.2% harvest rate according to the 2016 population estimate.
+To date, credits have never been zeroed for this subpopulation.
+In recent years, discussions with Indigenous communities around James Bay in Ontario and Quebec suggest that bears are being encountered and coming into conflict with people on the land and in communities more regularly.
+Reported defense of life and property kills during 2018-2019 and 2019-2020 in Ontario were also at their highest level since the 2007-2008 season, but were lower in 2020-2021.